jakelevi1996/notes/Notes on CUDA by Example.md

     - In this example, if there are more elements to be processed than there are threads and blocks, the thread index can be incremented in a loop (EG while `tid` is less than the total number of elements to be processed) using the expression `tid += blockDim.x * gridDim.x;`
   - If there is only 1 thread per block and a 1D array of blocks, we can simply use `int tid = blockIdx.x;`, and increment `tid` in a loop while it is less than the number of elements to be processed using the expression `tid += gridDim.x;`
 - Threads can use memory which is shared between threads, but not between blocks, by declaring the memory using the `__shared__` keyword, EG `__shared__ float cache[threadsPerBlock];`
-- Threads can wait for other threads within the same block to finish processing using the `__syncthreads()` function, which is useful for example for performing reductions (such as dot products)
+- Threads can wait for other threads within the same block to finish processing using the `__syncthreads()` function, which is useful for example for performing reductions (see section [Reductions](#reductions) below)
 - It is possible to define higher dimensional arrays of blocks and threads, by declaring a `dim3` variable (which represents a 3D tuple) and passing it to the kernel call, for example `dim3 blocks(DIM/16,DIM/16); dim3 threads(16,16); kernel<<<blocks,threads>>>( d->dev_bitmap, ticks );`
   - This might be useful for example if processing all pixels of an image in parallel
   - In this case, the offset for each thread can be calculated as follows: `int x = threadIdx.x + blockIdx.x * blockDim.x; int y = threadIdx.y + blockIdx.y * blockDim.y; int offset = x + y * blockDim.x * gridDim.x;`